alanh90/BicameralAGI/README.md

   </tr>
 </table>

-These examples illustrate key aspects of human-like interaction that the Hourmand test aims to evaluate:
+These examples illustrate key aspects of human-like interaction that the Turing++ test aims to evaluate:

 1. **Contextual Understanding**: The ability to recognize and question contradictory or inconsistent information.
 2. **Emotional Continuity**: Maintaining a consistent emotional thread in conversations, rather than abruptly mirroring stated emotions.
 3. **Conversational Depth**: The capacity to acknowledge significant topic changes and potentially probe deeper into the reasons behind them.

+<a name="turing-plus-results"></a>
-<h2 align="center">Comparative Hourmand Test Results (WIP)</h2>
+<h2 align="center">Comparative Turing++ Test Results (WIP)</h2>

-<p>The following table shows hypothetical Hourmand Test scores for various language models, including Bica.
+<p>The following table shows hypothetical Turing++ Test scores for various language models, including Bica.
 Scores range from 0 to 1, where higher scores indicate better performance.
 Please note that these are simulated results for illustrative purposes only.</p>

 <table>
   <tr>